-Making laptop sleeves isn't rocket science, but there are a few features that sent the JETech lightyears above the rest during our side-by-side testing.
-This case is sleek and simple, with a single external zippered storage pocket and a two-way closure zipper.
-During our abrasion and water resistance tests, this case didn't show a single scratch and shed water like a duck.
-The case just feels like it was made well, with substantial zippers and a thick, cushy layer of padding and soft material on that lines the inside.
+Making laptop sleeves isn't rocket science, but there are a few features that propelled the JETech Sleeve lightyears above the rest during our side-by-side testing.
+This case is polished and simple, with a single external zippered storage pocket and a two-way closure zipper.
+When testing for abrasion and water resistance, it didn't show a single scratch, and it shed water like a duck.
+The JTech just feels like it was made well, with substantial zippers and a thick, cushy layer of padding and soft material that lines the inside.
 Additionally, the case fits a MacBook perfectly with enough wiggle room to make it easy to get in and out.
-Plus, it comes at an affordable price and in a variety of (in our opinion) great colors.
+Plus, it comes at an affordable price and in various colors.

-The MOSISO Case is a workhorse.
+The MOSISO Case is the affordable workhorse of the fleet.
 There are very few frills, bells, or whistles on this sleeve.
-It has a basic design, is made from no-nonsense polyester, and has a simple lining.
-During testing, though, we were impressed by the fabric and its impressive abrasion-resistant qualities.
-After attacking it with scissors and sandpaper, we hardly saw a scratch or thread out of line.
-This, paired with its ability to shed water, landed the MOSISO our Best Buy award and go-to for affordable durability.
-This case will protect your computer from the elements, without costing you much.
+The polyester upper material and simple lining fabric offer surprising abrasive resistance.
+After our abrasion testing in which we aggressively scratched the case with scissors and sandpaper, we hardly saw a scratch or thread out of line.
+This, paired with its ability to shed water, landed the MOSISO our outstanding value award and go-to for affordable durability.
+This case will protect your computer from the elements without costing you much.

-One nitpicky observation we made during testing had to do with the design of this case.
-If you're at all detailed oriented, like we are, you may notice that the sleeve uses two different zipper-pulls for the closure zipper and the pocket.
-This is not a big issue, but is just something we noticed.
-Additionally, some folks may be deterred by the overall basic design of this one — again, it is a no-frills option.
+We had one nitpicky observation about the case design.
+If you're detailed-oriented like us, you may notice that the sleeve uses two different zipper pulls for the closure zipper and the pocket.
+This is not a big issue but is just something we noticed.
+Additionally, some folks may be deterred by the overall basic design and aesthetic of this one — again, it is a no-frills option.

 The few issues that arose with this case had to do with the material.
 Overall, we liked the neoprene and felt that it did its job well.
 When sprayed with water, the case absorbed it.
 The good news is, this is how neoprene is supposed to behave, and the lining protects the inside from getting wet (unless you put the case in a puddle of water).
 The fabric also scuffed a bit after we tested its abrasion resistance with sandpaper.

-If storage is important to you, then the Lacdo will fit the bill.
-This is the only sleeve we tested that has three external pockets.
-There are two zippered pockets of varying sizes on one side, while the other side totes a single folder-style pocket for extra papers or quick-access items.
-We are also impressed by the overall construction of this case, including the zippers and the material used.
+If storage is important to you, then the Lacdo 14-Inch Sleeve will fit the bill.
+This is the only sleeve we tested with three external pockets.
+There are two zippered pockets of varying sizes on one side, while the other side sports a single folder-style pocket for extra papers or quick-access items.
+We are also impressed by the overall construction of this case, including the zippers and materials.
 The fabric is both abrasion and water-resistant.
-Overall, a great sleeve.
+Overall, it is a great sleeve.

 Our biggest hang-up with this one had to do with fit.
 We found it to be a bit baggy for the recommended laptop.
-We tested the 14-Inch case with a 14-Inch Macbook and found there to be almost an inch and a half of extra room inside the case, allowing space for the computer to slide around inside.
+We tested the 14-inch case with a 14-inch Macbook.
+There was an extra inch and a half of space surrounding the laptop.
+The extra space allows the computer to slide around.

-The Tomtoc 360 Protective sleeve is just that — extremely protective.
-This one is much like our Editors' Choice award winner, the JETech, but slightly bulkier and arguably more durable.
+The tomtoc 360 Protective sleeve is just that — extremely protective.
+This one is much like our editors' favorite, the JETech, but slightly bulkier and arguably more durable.
 Its polyester material sheds water very effectively, and the case is lined with a textured, soft foam that provides impressive impact resistance.
 Overall, this is a very well-made case that is built to last.
 Because of this, it comes at a slightly higher price than some of the other options listed here.
 If longevity is a concern, then this is a good investment.

-Because it is so burly and well made, the Tomtoc is also a bit bulkier than the rest.
+Because it is so burly and well made, the tomtoc is also a bit bulkier than the rest.
 This case is substantially wider than a lot of comparable products.
-Overall, the sleeve's dimensions make it a baggy fit for the claimed laptop size its designed for.
-For some, this may not be an issue, but for us, it was a bit annoying to have the laptop sliding around inside.
+Overall, the sleeve's dimensions make it a baggy fit for the claimed laptop size it's designed for.
+This may not be an issue for some, but we found it a bit annoying to have the laptop sliding around inside.

-The HYZUO case is the only product in this review made of synthetic suede.
-This means it is not only the slimmest sleeve we tested but also one of the softest and most interesting looking.
-It fits a laptop much like a manila envelope would and has a magnetic closure.
-This hidden closure mechanism is nifty, but in practice didn't hold up.
+The HYZUO 13-Inch case is the only product in this review made of synthetic suede.
+The suede makes it the slimmest and softest sleeve in our test fleet.
+It also has a unique look to stand out in the office.
+It fits a laptop like a manila envelope and has a magnetic closure.
+This hidden closure mechanism is nifty, but in practice, it didn't hold up.
 Occasionally, it would not latch, plus the magnet isn't very strong.
 We definitely wouldn't trust this case to stay shut if accidentally tipped upside down.
 That aside, we appreciated that it has an external storage pouch and is made of very water-resistant material.

-In addition to our concerns with the magnetic closure, we also had a few issues with the overall fit of the HYZUO.
-We tested the 13-13.5-Inch case with our 14-Inch MacBook.
-There was almost a two-inch gap above the 14-Inch MacBook and the top of the case.
-When tested with a 15-Inch MacBook Pro, though, the case was way to tight.
+In addition to our concerns with the magnetic closure, we also took issue with the overall fit of the HYZUO.
+We tested the 13-13.5-inch case with our 14-inch MacBook.
+There was almost a two-inch gap above the 14-inch MacBook and the top of the case.
+When tested with a 15-inch MacBook Pro, though, the case was way too tight.
 This fit issue was almost enough for us to feel like we had ordered the wrong size.

-The few issues we had with this case had to do with the durability of the material and the feature set.
-The soft felt feels nice, but did not hold up in our abrasion tests.
+Our main problems with this case had to do with the durability of the material and the feature set.
+The soft felt feels nice but did not hold up in our abrasion tests.
 Both the scissors and the sandpaper pulled at the fabric and left tufts of felt sticking out of the side of the sleeve.
-In terms of water resistance, this material definitely fell into the soggy category as the water neither beaded nor absorbed and instead just saturated the felt.
-In terms of the features, this sleeve comes with three external storage pockets, none of which are secure.
+The material also fell short regarding water resistance; the felt became saturated and soggy when subjected to our tests.
+In terms of features, this sleeve comes with three external storage pockets, none of which are secure.
 The back two seemed useless to us during testing as they are too thin to fit anything besides maybe a few pens or pencils.

-Though we were not entirely sure what the purpose of the textured Evecase is, we appreciate it simply because it is unique.
-Made from neoprene with a raised diamond pattern on its surface, the Evecase dealt with spills in a very similar way to the other neoprene products in this review.
-The water absorbed into the material, but was also directed into channels to allow the excess to run off.
-In our abrasion tests, this case saw a few scuffs from scissors, but was otherwise fairly durable.
+Though we were not entirely sure what the purpose of the textured Evecase Diamond Foam is, we appreciate it simply because it is unique.
+Made from neoprene with a raised diamond pattern on its surface, the Evecase handled spills similarly to the other neoprene products we tested.
+The water was absorbed into the material but was also directed into channels to allow the excess to run off.
+In our abrasion tests, this case saw a few scuffs from scissors but was otherwise fairly durable.
 For ease of use and features, this one is fairly straightforward.
 It has no pockets and a solid zipper.
-Though the texture didn't change our expeience with this case very much, it does make it a bit more interesting, so if you are looking for a novelty sleeve, the Evecase could be it.
+Though the texture didn't change our experience with this case very much, it does make it a bit more interesting, so if you are looking for a novelty sleeve, the Evecase could be it.

 This case is about as simple and straightforward as it gets.
-If you are looking for the most basic laptop sleeve out there, go with the CCPK.
-This sleeve comes in a few color options that could jazz it up (we tested the black version), but basically the CCPK is a neoprene sleeve with a simple zipper and no distinct features.
-The sleeve fits nicely, which is a plus, and is quite water-resistant.
+If you are looking for the most basic laptop sleeve out there, go with the CCPK 15-Inch.
+This sleeve comes in a few color options that could jazz it up (we tested the black version).
+Basically, the CCPK is a neoprene sleeve with a simple zipper and no distinct features.
+The sleeve fits nicely, which is a plus, and it's quite water-resistant.

 Our concerns with this option mostly have to do with durability and longevity.
 The case is extremely affordable — almost to the point that we were a bit concerned with its overall construction.
 The zipper is not the most sturdy or durable feeling, and the material scuffed instantly with both sandpaper and scissors.
 Our abrasion tests left long-lasting marks right away, which raised concerns about durability with more prolonged use.